Lynne McClure: Service

 and executive chair of the International Society for Design and Development in Education for 2017–2019.
 She has served twice on the Advisory Committee on Mathematics Education, and is now serving again in an ex-officio role.
-She was chair of the Strategic Board of the Cambridgeshire Maths Hub and the Local Governing Board of the Cambridge University Maths School.
-She is a trustee of National Numeracy, MathsWorldUK and the Academy for the Mathematical Sciences, for which she currently chairs the Education workstream.
+She was chair of the Strategic Board of the Cambridgeshire Maths Hub and is chair of the Local Governing Board of the Cambridge University Maths School.
+She is a trustee of National Numeracy and the Cambridge Philharmonic, is soon to be chair of trustees of MathsWorldUK and chairs the Education workstream of the Academy for the Mathematical Sciences.
 McClure is Parish Councillor for the village of Bourn.